RACCommunity/RACNest/Documents/3_search.md

 #### 3. Search 🔍

-For a begginner in the FRP paradigm, throttling is a foreign concept.
+For a beginner in the FRP paradigm, throttling is a foreign concept.
 A quick way  to understand it in the real world is via a search.
 Let's imagine that you are searching something and everytime you tap the keyboard a new server is initiated.
 This can be quite expensive and complex to implement.
 So:

 1. Character "A" is inputted.
 2. New server call starts.